Updated June 10, 2020

-For the Annual Vestry Meeting in February, an annual report is prepared that has a full disclosure of the parish finances, and copies are in a literature rack at the church.
+An annual report is prepared for the Annual Vestry Meeting in February that has a full disclosure of the parish finances.
+Copies are in a literature rack at the church.

 From the Anglican Church of Canada

-Stewardship is receiving Godís gifts gratefully, cherishing and tending them in a responsible and accountable manner, sharing them in justice and love with others, and returning them with increase to the Lord.Ē It is a complete lifestyle of accountability and responsibility acknowledging God as the Creator and Owner of all.
-Stewards, as disciples of Jesus Christ, see themselves as caretakers of all Godís gifts.
+Stewardship is receiving God’s gifts gratefully, cherishing and tending them in a responsible and accountable manner, sharing them in justice and love with others, and returning them with increase to the Lord.”
+It is a complete lifestyle of accountability and responsibility acknowledging God as the Creator and Owner of all.
+Stewards, as disciples of Jesus Christ, see themselves as caretakers of all God’s gifts.
 Gratitude for these gifts is expressed in prayer, worship, action and offering by eagerly sharing these gifts out of love for God and for one another.
-In talking about stewardship the phrase ďtime, talent and treasureĒ is frequently used.
+In talking about stewardship the phrase “time, talent and treasure” is frequently used.

-The Operating Fund pays for the operating expenses of the church: pastor's stipend, the music director, program expenses and running the church building.
-In 2017, the budgeted expenses are $68,009.
+The Operating Fund is used to pay for the operating expenses of the church: pastor's stipend, the music director, program expenses and running the church building.
+In 2019, the budgeted expenses are $71,063.
 To help you better understand how your donations support St. Stephen's work, here is a breakdown of a $20.00 donation:

-Sundays, Christmas, Ash Wednesday, Holy Week, and Blessing of the Animals.
+Sundays, Blue Christmas, Christmas Eve, Ash Wednesday, Holy Week, and Blessing of the Animals.

-Sunday School, Tuesday Study group, and baptism & confirmation preparation.
+Sunday School, Tuesday Study group, Quiet Morning and Baptism & Confirmation preparation.

 Home & hospital visiting, weddings, funerals & seniors' home services.

-Social and fund-raising events, Parish Council and Committee meetings, newsletter Deanery Lenten Retreat and website.
+Social and fund-raising events, Parish Council, Pastor and Church Wardens and Committee meetings, newsletter, Deanery Lenten Retreat, newsletter and website.

-Managing money, issuing income tax receipts and taking care of the property.
+Managing money, issuing income tax receipts and office equipment.

-The Property Fund is used for minor repairs and modifications.
-The 2017 Property Fund budget is:
+The Property Fund is used to pay for for minor repairs and modifications.
+The 2020 Property Fund budget is:

-On the offering envelope, there is a line marked "other" with a space to write something in.
-It is used for donations where you write in what the donation is for, such as the Current River Churches' Food Cupboard, or a special fund-raiser.
+On an offering envelope, a line marked 'other' has a space to write something in.
+'Other' is used for designated donations where you write in what the donation is for, such as the Current River Churches' Food Cupboard, or a special fund-raiser.

-Solar Panels The solar panels generate approximately $11,000 in revenue annually, and this income is available for the Operating Fund.
+The solar panels generate an average of $10,500 in revenue annually, and this income is available for the Operating Fund.

 They cost approximately $89,000 and were installed in 2011.
 Initially funds were borrowed from the Rectory Trust Fund and the Archbishop Wright Building Fund to pay for the solar panels.
-On December 31, 2016, the loan from the Archbishop Wright Building Fund was paid off, and the debt remaining was $41,597.80.
-If people would like to make a special donation to St. Stephen's, the Finance Committee is requesting donations to the Solar Panels, which will be used to repay the loan from the Capital Fund.
+On December 31, 2016, the loan from the Archbishop Wright Building Fund was paid off.
+The debt now remaining is $33,500, which is owed to the Rectory Trust Fund.
+Any funds donated to the Solar Panels will be applied to the Rectory Trust Fund.